mystjc/dotfiles/README.md

 ## Dotfiles

-This repository contains my personal configs for various tools and applications.
+This repository contains my personal collection of configs for various tools and applications.